 1 New York Life Guaranteed Lifetime Income Annuities are issued by New York Life Insurance and Annuity Corporation (NYLIAC), a wholly owned subsidiary of New York Life Insurance Company, 51 Madison Avenue, New York, NY 10010.
 All guarantees are based upon the claims-paying ability of the issuer.

-2 Rates used in this example are based on Lifetime Income Joint Annuity with 50% Death Benefit, 70-year-old female, 5-year-old female, $100,000 premium, rates as of 9/10/2012.
-Rates are subject to change, and payout will vary with gender, age and life expectancy and payment option selected.
+2 Rates used in this example are based on Lifetime Income Joint Annuity with 50% Death Benefit, 70-year-old female, 5-year-old female, $100,000 premium, rates as of 8/19/2013.
+Rates are subject to change, and payout will vary with gender, age and life expectancy, premium amount, and payment option selected.

 3 This example is for illustration purposes only.

 4 The Percent of Premium Death Benefit payout option is not available on qualified policies.
-It is also not available in New York or Washington.
+It is also not available in New York.

 For most jurisdictions, the policy form number for the New York Life Guaranteed Lifetime Income Annuity is ICC11-P102 (it may be 211-P102).
 State variations may apply.

 This material is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal or accounting advice.
 Please consult your own tax, legal or accounting professional before making any decisions.